Yemen's warring parties trade blame for breaching port ceasefire

 The truce, the first significant breakthrough in peace efforts in five years, was part of confidence-building steps to pave the way for a wider truce in the impoverished Arabian Peninsula country and a framework for political negotiations.

-Under the deal, international monitors would be deployed in Hodeidah and all armed forces would pull back completely within 21 days of the start of the ceasefire.

-The U.N. video conference will be the first meeting of the Redeployment Coordination Committee that would oversee the ceasefire and troop withdrawal.
-It includes three military and security representatives from both sides.
+The U.N. video conference will be the first meeting of the Redeployment Coordination Committee overseeing the ceasefire and withdrawal.
+It includes three representatives from both sides.

-The committee will be chaired by retired Dutch Major General Patrick Cammaert who is expected leave New York later this week to travel to Yemen with a team.
+The committee will be chaired by retired Dutch Major General Patrick Cammaert who is expected leave New York later this week to travel to Yemen.

 The U.N.
-Security Council is considering a resolution to ask U.N. chief Antonio Guterres to submit proposals by the end of the month on how to monitor the ceasefire and redeployment of forces.
+Security Council is considering a resolution to ask U.N. chief Antonio Guterres to submit proposals by the end of the month on how to monitor the truce and forces redeployment.